+Cause and effect toys for speech therapy and at home!
 Cause and effect is a necessary part of language development that comes before words.
-Checkout these favorite activity ideas and toys for babies and toddlers!
+Check out these favorite activity ideas and toys for babies and toddlers!

 A critical part of development is a child realizing their actions have an effect on their environment.
 For example, they push a button and music plays or they shake a rattle and it makes noise.
 Understanding cause and effect is an important step in language development.
 A child’s desire to communicate comes from the knowledge that their actions, or words, cause a change.
 They need to understand this relationship before they are going to look at you and point to that toy they want or eventually construct a sentence to request it.